NotAGameDev07/Undertale-But-Without-The-GamePlay/README.md

 AMOUNT is the amount of times the inside tag is repeated

 PROP is the property to increment or decrement by AMT, AMT increases by AMT AMOUNT times

+PROP2, etc is any extra properties you want to increment

+AMT, AMT2 is the increment amount for PROP, PROP2, etc...